-§ 174-31.
+§ 174-34.
 Schedule of Inspections.

 - A. PADEP or its designees normally ensure compliance with any permits issued, including those for stormwater management.
-In addition to PADEP compliance programs, the Township or their designee may inspect all phases of the installation of temporary or permanent stormwater management facilities. - B. Stormwater BMPs shall be inspected by the Township, or the Township's designee according to the inspection schedule described on the SWM Site Plan for each BMP. - (1) The Applicant shall notify the Township 3 days prior to the required inspection to arrange a time for the inspection. - (2) The Township may require copies of inspection reports of other parties and supporting documentation that the methods and materials used in the development of the BMPs are in accordance with this Chapter, in a form as stipulated by the Township. - (3) The Township shall conduct such inspections and charge the owner an appropriate fee in an amount as established from time to time by resolution of the Board of Supervisors, payable to Derry Township.
-Non-payment of fees may result in a lien against the property. - C. During any stage of Earth Disturbance Activities, if the Township determines that the temporary or permanent stormwater management facilities are not being installed in accordance with the approved SWM Site Plan, the Township shall revoke any existing permits or approvals until a revised SWM Site Plan is submitted and approved as specified in this Chapter.
+In addition to PADEP compliance programs, the Township or their designee may inspect all phases of the installation of temporary or permanent stormwater management facilities. - B. The landowner or the owner's designee (including the Township for dedicated and owned facilities) shall inspect SWM BMPs, facilities and/or structures installed under this Ordinance according to the following frequencies, at a minimum, to ensure the BMPs, facilities and/or structures continue to function as intended: - (1) Annually for the first 5 years. - (2) Once every 3 years thereafter. - (3) During or immediately after the cessation of a 10-year or greater storm. - C. Inspections should be conducted during or immediately following precipitation events.
+A written inspection report shall be created to document each inspection.
+The inspection report shall contain the date and time of the inspection, the individual(s) who completed the inspection, the location of the BMP, facility or structure inspected, observations on performance, and recommendations for improving performance, if applicable.
+Inspection reports shall be submitted to the Township within 30 days following completion of the inspection. - D. Stormwater BMPs may be inspected by the Township, or the Township's designee according to the inspection schedule described on the SWM Site Plan for each BMP. - (1) The Township will endeavor to notify the BMP owner 3 days prior to the inspection to arrange a time for the inspection. - (2) The Township may require copies of inspection reports of other parties and supporting documentation that the methods and materials used in the development of the BMPs are in accordance with this Chapter, in a form as stipulated by the Township. - (3) The Township shall conduct such inspections and charge the owner an appropriate fee in an amount as established from time to time by resolution of the Board of Supervisors, payable to Derry Township.
+Non-payment of fees may result in a lien against the property. - (4) Owner shall be responsible for all inspection fees incurred by the Township. - E. During any stage of Earth Disturbance Activities, if the Township determines that the temporary or permanent stormwater management facilities are not being installed in accordance with the approved SWM Site Plan, the Township shall revoke any existing permits or approvals until a revised SWM Site Plan is submitted and approved as specified in this Chapter.

-§ 174-32.
+§ 174-35.
 Right-of-Entry.

-- A. Upon presentation of proper credentials, duly authorized representatives of the Township may enter at reasonable times upon any property within the Township to inspect the implementation, condition, or operation and maintenance of the stormwater BMPs in regard to any aspect governed by this Chapter. - B. Stormwater BMP owners and operators shall allow persons working on behalf of the Township ready access to all parts of the premises for the purposes of determining compliance with this Chapter. - C. Persons working on behalf of the Township shall have the right to temporarily locate on any stormwater BMP in the Township such devices as are necessary to conduct monitoring and/or sampling of the discharges from such stormwater BMP. - D. Unreasonable delay in allowing the Township access to a stormwater BMP is a violation of this Chapter.
+- A. Upon presentation of proper credentials, duly authorized representatives of the Township may enter at reasonable times upon any property within the Township to inspect the implementation, condition, or operation and maintenance of the stormwater BMPs in regard to any aspect governed by this Chapter. - B. Stormwater BMP owners and operators shall allow persons working on behalf of the Township ready access to all parts of the premises for the purposes of determining compliance with this Chapter. - C. The Township, DTMA, or their designee shall have the right to place in or on any stormwater BMP in the Township such devices as are necessary to conduct monitoring and/or sampling of the discharges from such stormwater BMP. - D. Unreasonable delay in allowing the Township access to a stormwater BMP is a violation of this Chapter.